Skip to main content

 What are the risk factors for getting bacterial vaginosis?

-Any person with a vagina can get BV, but not everyone gets it.
-Studies show that some people are more likely to get BV.
+Anybody with a vagina can get BV, but some people are more likely than others to get it.
 This includes people who:

 • Are sexually active, including those who have multiple partners or a new partner